 Often, parents of teens wrapped up in substance abuse slip into enabling.
-This is when the detrimental behavior is implicitly accepted and allowed to continue because a parent is in denial of the circumstances their teen finds themselves in.
+This is when the detrimental behaviour is implicitly accepted and allowed to continue because a parent is in denial of their teen’s circumstances.
 What does enabling look like?

-Ignoring the addict’s negative or potentially dangerous behavior
+Ignoring the addict’s harmful or potentially dangerous behaviour

 Difficulty expressing emotions